rebeccomas/bex-portfolio/content/work/thrive-chiro.md

 ## Project Goals
 When Thrive for Life came to us, their site was long overdue for a design refresh, and the visuals throughout the site were outdated and no longer represented Thrive's identity.
 The purpose of this website redesign was to update the look, make the site easier and more enjoyable to use, and enhance the user's experience.

-Since Thrive is seeking to bring a peaceful and life-enriching experience in their chiropractic practice, my goal for this redesign was to make the website contribute to those goals as well.
-I designed this site with the goal that it would be fun and organic to use, appeal to the target audience of chiropractic patients, and bring to mind concepts of growth, life, and wellness.
+Since Thrive seeks to bring a peaceful and life-enriching experience in their chiropractic practice, my goal for this redesign was to make the website contribute to those goals as well.
+I designed this site to be fun and organic to use, appeal to the target audience of chiropractic patients, and bring to mind concepts of growth, life, and wellness.

 ## Graphics
 The graphics for the site include bunches of leaves, fun colors, and lots of curves.
-Thrive was looking for bright, playful visuals to allude to the happiness they hope to bring with their services.
+Thrive wanted bright, playful visuals to allude to the happiness they hope to bring with their services.
 The leaves hint at the natural aspect of their practice and call back to their logo.
-The curvy background graphics, circles, and rounded corners everywhere, are meant to give the impression of safety, peace, and relaxation.
+The curving background graphics, circles, and rounded corners everywhere, are meant to give the impression of safety, peace, and relaxation.

 ## Styles